 - Venue owner/organiser must take the temperature of all attendees and turn away those who are unwell.

-- All guests must check-in using SafeEntry for attendance tracking.
-The venue owner/organizer should have a unique QR code for the event space.
+- SafeEntry check-in via either the TraceTogether mobile app or a working token is mandatory.
+The venue owner/organiser should have a unique QR code for the event space.

 7. Helpful Links